Where the Money Is

 Where the Money Is is a 2000 American crime comedy-drama film directed by Marek Kanievska, written by E. Max Frye, and starring Paul Newman, Linda Fiorentino and Dermot Mulroney.
 The film, a box office failure, was Newman's second-to-last live-action theatrical release, though he would continue doing award-winning voice-over and live action television work for a number of years.
 It has also to date been Fiorentino's last theatrically released film.
+The title is taken from a saying attributed to the bank robber Willie Sutton.

 Plot

 Professional thief Henry Manning is in an Oregon nursing home's care.
 Having apparently had a massive stroke, he is immobile and mute.
 Henry is in the care of Carol Ann McKay, a high school prom queen who married her boyfriend Wayne, the prom king and star of her school's football team.

 Carol Ann is mesmerized by the fact that Henry was such a successful bank robber, having eluded the police for 30 years.
 But she starts to suspect Henry isn't as sick as he seems.
 She attempts to get a rise out of him by doing a lap dance, but fails.
 So convinced is she that Henry is faking, she gives him the ultimate test, pushing Henry and his wheelchair off a pier into the water, defying him to swim or die.

 Wayne arrives just as this is happening and dives in after him, but a few moments later, Henry walks out of the lake and obviously has to admit he's been faking it to both of them.
 Exposed as a fraud, Henry is at least relieved to be able to walk and talk again.
 They take him to a local bar to hear his explanation.

 Preferring a nursing home to prison as a means of escape, Henry had studied yoga and vajrayana as a way to fake the symptoms of a stroke.
 Soon he is dancing and drinking with them.
 When the couple are distracted dancing, Henry sneaks off with Wayne's car.